kprobst-fhooe/hgbtheses/README.md

 ## Thesis Checklist

+The following checklist is compiled based on my personal experience points, that have been missing or that have gone wrong in prior thesis.
-The following checklist includes common points to consider when creating your thesis:
+The purpose of this list is to help you consider these common issues and best practices when creating your own thesis:

 ### Content / Structure